top of page

 However, this accessibility comes at a cost.
 Anyone can post anything online, regardless of truthfulness, leading to the rampant spread of misinformation and "fake news."
 Developing trust in online sources becomes a critical skill in the digital age, but also a problem.
 We need to trust the right source, one that does not seek to manipulate us for financial gain.

 As internet access continues to expand and English proficiency increases at least in the workforce, the influence of local traditions may diminish.
 Community centers live in the shadow of online forums, traditional performances overshadowed by live streams, and physical sports replaced by the thrill of esports.
-In a world where there isn't enough job opportunities to go around, a global culture has the practical function of expanding one's reach for work.
+In a world where there aren't enough job opportunities to go around, a global culture has the practical function of expanding one's reach for work.

 Finding Balance in a Connected World